 A secure arrival is the primary focus, but achieving that milestone requires a proactive approach to the bureaucratic complexities inherent in cross-border parentage.
 This is why families often seek a dedicated surrogacy attorney to provide a plan that anticipates challenges before they arise.

 One significant risk is statelessness; if parentage is not established correctly under both sets of laws, a child could end up without a clear legal identity.
-In these cases, a specialized stateless child surrogacy lawyer is required to manage the emergency court filings needed to protect the child’s future.
+In these cases, specialized legal guidance may be appropriate to navigate the emergency court filings needed to protect the child’s future.

-Travel logistics are often time-sensitive; without proper emergency documents, families may face delays leaving the birth country or enter the U.S.
+Travel logistics are often time-sensitive; without proper emergency documents, families may face delays leaving the birth country or entering the U.S.

 What Surrogates Need to Know About Cross-Border Surrogacy